-- c.
+- b.
+Cumulative GPA in BIOL 2404, ENGL 1301, PSYC 2301, MATH 1314 or MATH 1332; RADR 1201, RADR 1203.
+Calculation of the GPA is accomplished after the end of the second Summer Session each year with students ranked in descending numerical order.
+In case of GPA tie(s), the following items will be used for final selection: students with higher grades in MATH 1314 or MATH 1332; BIOL 2404, RADR 1201 AND RADR 1203 will receive greater consideration. - c.
 "Conditional" program admission is based on the cumulative GPA in the prerequisite courses and the individual interview.
-The Radiography program currently accepts 20-23 students per year. - 8.
+The Radiography program currently accepts 20-23 students per vear. - 8.
 Applicants will be notified of "conditional" admission decisions by letter prior to Fall registration. - 9.
 Upon "conditional" acceptance into the program, a random drug screen and background check will be done at the student's expense. - 10.
 The drug screen and background check must be negative/successful to receive "full" acceptance into the program.